Business Intelligence

 💡Idea space: improve data literacy through icon recognition

 Sketching out different mockups, I explored what iconography would work best with the mental model of our users.
+This would become the icons used in the visuals, side tab names, and other places for faster recognition and uniformity through out the platform.

 Design & Production